plmday/Kiwi/README.md

 lines unless it appears in the first line, in which case, only one empty line (or more) following it is required.

 ###2.2.
-Kiwi Lists
+Kiwi List Block

-The supported level is up to six.

 The markup symbols for unordered and ordered lists match those for unordered and ordered headings.
 The former defines smaller block structures, so `-` and `+` are used; the latter defines *larger* document structures, so `=` and `#` are used.
 However, notice the difference that sub-lists are indented to indicate its nesting levels.
 One-level indentation is made by inserting two spaces before the markup symbol.
-To indent one level further, simply increment the leading spaces by two.
-Up to six indentation levels are supported.
+To indent further, simply increment the leading spaces by two.
+Up to six indentation levels (including no indentation) are supported.
+As we will see, *intuitive* indentation is a general feature of Kiwi.

 ####2.2.1.
-Kiwi Unordered Lists
+Kiwi Unordered List Block

 ```
 - Red